jakeflynn39/griffy-sharps/README.md

 # Bet Simulation and Analysis

 This Python script allows you to simulate and analyze sports betting outcomes using historical data from a CSV file.
 It simulates a specified number of betting sessions and provides insights into your potential bankroll growth or decline based on the bets placed and their associated odds.
+It was initially made as a tool for my friend griffy to analyze his betting history and determine whether he was making profitable bets, who is a gambling sharp.

 ## Prerequisites